EternityForest/KaithemAutomation/help.md

 You may transmit any value that can be represented as JSON.

 If you would rather recieve a callback after every pollingcycle with the current value, just redefine the objects upd(val) method.

+You can also use obj.now() to get a time in milliseconds since the epoch(As in Date.now()) that represents what the server thinks is the current time.
+The precision may only be 100ms due to browsers degrading performance.now().
+It may take a few seconds to stabilize.

 On the python side, [attach()](#widgetattach), read(), and write() all work as expected.